Set Current Location

 Set against a dimly-lit cavernous atmosphere, the Cave Bar in Petra is easily the oldest bar location in the world.
 The bar is entombed in a rock carved by Nabateans nearly 2,000 years ago.
 Today it is part of the Petra Guest House, and is characterized by a grand piazza at the entrance.
 The insides are hazily lit, with lush armchairs for comfortable seating.
 Enjoy a cup of Jordanian red wine with small bar food such as potato wedges and fish and chips.

 McSorley's is a Cooper Union landmark that first opened sometime around the Civil War.
 It is one of the oldest continuously operating bars in the city.
 McSorley's serves two kinds of beer, McSorley's Lager and McSorley's Cream Stock Ale, and they are served two mugs at a time.
 Inside, you'll find sawdust on the floor and historic bric-à-brac alongside photos and news clippings.
-The menu is simple, with appetizers such as crackers, cheese and onions.
-The food is a tad spartan, but it's probably because there isn't a kitchen in this archaic establishment.
+The menu is simple, with appetizers such as hearty cheese plates.
+Just be sure to keep the pub's centuries-old motto in mind: "Be Good or Be Gone!"

 Sean's Bar has a reputation for being the oldest club in Europe.
 The locals believe that because the pub is near River Shannon many ancient travellers halted at this pub to retreat and enjoy couple of drinks and unwind to the live music.
 The place still offers the same hospitality that it offered estimated 1000 years back.
 Sean's Bar is a cosy nook that hosts live music and serves beer.
 The ambience of the restaurant has a uniqueness to it.
 Sean's Bar is undoubtedly the jewel of Ireland and hence sees a rush of visitors from across countries.